 8174 Lake Dr, Lino Lakes, MN 55014

 Visit the Joyer Adventure Farm at WALDOCH FARM GARDEN CENTER.
 Your ticket includes a chance to meet all the barnyard animals (sheep, chickens and donkeys to name a few), plus have the run of the play areas, low ropes course and mazes.
 You’re also good to take pictures in the sunflower field and are permitted to pick-your-own produce (if desired, for an extra fee).
-Tickets are sold online, $15/pp. 10am-5pm.
+This is the final day of summer before prices increase to $15.
+Tickets are sold online, $11/pp.

 4008 220th St W, Farmington, MN 55024